 DIASPORA INITIATIVE

-At AGL we successfully engage our partners and stakeholders, get to know them, foster a good understanding of their background…
+At AGL we successfully engage our partners and stakeholders, get to know them, promote a good understanding of their background.

 Celebrating African Heritage with Kwanza and Black History month to recognize, promote and celebrate African Cultural Heritage.